person-centred-solutions/personcentred.care/public/index.md

 layout: default
 ---

 <a name="characteristics">Person-Centred Care (PCC)</a> means a step forward from well-established approach called Patient-Centred Care.
-The Picker Institute, identified eight characteristics of care as the most important indicators of Patient-Centred Care<sup>[1]</sup>:
+The Picker Institute, identified eight characteristics of care as the most important indicators of Patient-Centred Care<sup data-toggle="tooltip" title="Barry, Michael J., and Susan Edgman-Levitan.
+2012.
+Shared Decision Making — The Pinnacle of Patient-Centered Care.
+New England Journal of Medicine 366: 780–781. https://doi.org/10.1056/NEJMp1109283.">[1]</sup>:

 1. respect for the patient’s values, preferences, and expressed needs;
 2. coordinated and integrated care;